Prof. Dr. med. Mazda Farshad, MPH

 A prolapsed (herniated) disc in the lumbar spine is the most common cause of back problems.
 Strain on the vertebral disc causes tears in the outer ring of cartilage, through which the gel-like inner contents of the disc can protrude, compress a nerve, and lead to inflammation.
 The resultant pain in the legs may be very severe and there may be associated disorders of sensation and paralysis.

-Almost as soon as it has finished growing, the lumbar spine is affected by ageing and signs of wear and tear, such as a reduction in the disc spaces and osteoarthritis.
+Almost as soon as it has finished growing, the lumbar spine is affected by aging and signs of wear and tear, such as a reduction in the disc spaces and osteoarthritis.
 These changes may lead to lower back pain or pain in the legs.
-An operation to stabilise the spine is recommended if the pain cannot be relieved by a decompression procedure.
+An operation to stabilize the spine is recommended if the pain cannot be relieved by a decompression procedure.

 Scoliosis (curvature of the spine) means that the spine curves sideways and is usually rotated around its longitudinal axis.
 This causes an asymmetry of the upper body with one shoulder higher than the other and a rib or lumbar hump.
 The risk of progression is linked to the size of the curve.
 In the long term, it will cause a functional disorder of the lungs and pain.